 "TikTok is the platform where the audience is and the scale is massive and global and I think it has been impacting in a way that we have been re-thinking also how we can create content at the speed of culture." - Sami Thessman, VP of Global Marketing, 2K Games

-Executing TikTok Made Me Play It at a global scale while working largely remote required tight orchestration and clear creative leadership.
-As Design Director, I onboarded a new production partner in Eastward and aligned them to a visual identity and motion package that I developed for the summit, then translated that system across studio shoots in collaboration with Josh Young our head of video production in Los Angeles, Austin, London, and China while coordinating time zones, approvals, and brand consistency with multiple client teams as well as our internal gaming team stakeholders.
-I led storyboarding, built the on air graphics kit, and partnered with engineering and UX to craft an immersive website for registration, agenda, speaker profiles, and replay, ensuring the digital experience mirrored the show package in typography, color, and interaction patterns.
-On the live production side, I worked with our showrunners to shape the run of show and graphics cues, secured and briefed talent, and directed wardrobe, set dressing, and prop choices so the physical world matched the UI motifs of our design system.
-To deepen engagement, I seeded easter eggs and hidden gaming references across lower thirds, transitions, and interstitials that rewarded attentive viewers and reinforced the event’s cultural credibility.
-After the broadcast, I led creation of a comprehensive enablement toolkit that included cutdowns, decks, and social ready assets so our sales teams could follow up with partners and convert interest into pipeline.
-The result was a cohesive, premium experience that held together across continents and platforms, turning a complex remote production into a clear, revenue driving moment for TikTok’s entry into gaming.
+Executing TikTok Made Me Play It at global scale while operating largely remote demanded a production model that was as disciplined as it was creative.
+As Design Director, I onboarded Eastward as a new production partner and aligned them to a visual identity and motion package I developed specifically for the summit, establishing a shared source of truth before a single frame was produced.
+That system was translated across studio shoots in Los Angeles, Austin, London, and China in close collaboration with Josh Young, our Head of Video Production, requiring constant coordination across time zones, approval cycles, and regional nuances while maintaining brand consistency for multiple client teams and internal gaming stakeholders.
+I led storyboarding and built the on-air graphics toolkit, then partnered with engineering and UX to design an immersive website for registration, agenda, speaker profiles, and replay, ensuring the digital experience mirrored the broadcast package in typography, color logic, and interaction patterns.
+On the live production side, I worked with showrunners to shape the run of show and graphics cues, secured and briefed talent, and directed wardrobe, set dressing, and prop selections so the physical environment echoed the UI motifs of our design system rather than competing with them.
+To deepen engagement, I seeded easter eggs and layered gaming references across lower thirds, transitions, and interstitials, rewarding attentive viewers while signaling cultural fluency to a discerning audience.
+We implemented a clear versioning and review workflow that allowed regional teams to localize content without fragmenting the visual language, turning potential inconsistencies into a coordinated global expression.
+After the broadcast, I led the creation of a comprehensive enablement toolkit including cutdowns, modular decks, and social-ready assets so Sales and Partnerships teams could extend the narrative and convert interest into pipeline.
+This post-event system ensured the summit lived beyond the livestream, functioning as a reusable asset library rather than a one-time production.
+The result was a cohesive, premium experience that held together across continents, screens, and time zones, transforming a complex remote operation into a clear, revenue-driving moment for TikTok’s expansion into gaming.

 TikTok Made Me Play It was TikTok’s first global gaming summit, created to show how discovery and culture collide through play.
 As Design Director and creative lead, I shaped the visual identity and experience of the event, partnering with our internal teams and production partner Eastward to develop the concept, storyboards, and execution across digital, motion, and live environments.
 The goal was to demonstrate that gaming on TikTok is not a subculture but a central part of global entertainment, driven by creators and communities who turn gameplay into storytelling.
 The program featured leaders from EA, 2K, Playtika, VNG, and Homa alongside creators like Khleo Thomas and Kennedy from Cozy Games, blending insight with emotion through panels, cinematic sizzles, and interactive moments.
 My role focused on crafting a design system that balanced the creative energy of gaming with TikTok’s visual grammar, ensuring that every frame felt alive and connected to the platform.
 From color and typography to animation and sound design, the work reflected the pulse of gaming culture while positioning TikTok as both a creative stage and a commercial engine for the industry’s next chapter.